Form Section Structure

 We need stronger and clearer consumer protections to help Australians have the confidence to book travel in the future.

-• A travel and tourism industry ombudsman.
+• Establish a new independent travel and tourism industry ombudsman

 CHOICE invited people to tell us about their experiences of travel cancellations through an online survey from January to March 2021.
 We heard from over 4,400 Australians who had travel plans disrupted by COVID-19 and we’re sharing their experiences in a new report.